tensorlayer/HyperPose/docs/markdown/install/prediction.md

 > **About TensorRT installation**
 >
-> - For Linux users, you highly recommended to install it in a system-wide setting.
+> - For Linux users, you are highly recommended to install it in a system-wide setting.
 You can install TensorRT7 via the [debian distributions](https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html#installing-debian) or [NVIDIA network repo](https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html#maclearn-net-repo-install)(CUDA and CuDNN dependency will be automatically installed).
 > - Different TensorRT version requires specific CUDA and CuDNN version.
 For specific CUDA and CuDNN requirements of TensorRT7, please refer to [this](https://docs.nvidia.com/deeplearning/tensorrt/support-matrix/index.html#platform-matrix).
 > - Also, for Ubuntu 18.04 users, this [3rd party blog](https://ddkang.github.io/2020/01/02/installing-tensorrt.html) may help you.